eriol/kioku/README.rst

 It can be installed both on Linux and Android.

-Here you can see a `video of the game play`_.
+Here you can see a `video of the game on Android`_.

-.. _video of the game play: https://peertube.debian.social/videos/watch/be2960fa-d65f-4ead-901a-71d71e34f21f
+.. _video of the game on Android: https://peertube.debian.social/videos/watch/be2960fa-d65f-4ead-901a-71d71e34f21f

 Installation
 ------------